xrettle/WFGY/Avatar/research/README.md

 ## 🧪 Why research and eval are different

-Research and eval are related, but they are not the same job.
+Research and Eval are related, but they are not the same job.

-The **research** layer asks things like:
+The **Research** layer asks things like:

 1. what does this structure mean
 2. why does this operator family exist
 3. why is this boundary necessary
 4. what kind of law is being proposed

-The **eval** layer asks things like:
+The **Eval** layer asks things like:

 1. what breaks under pressure
 2. did return-path recovery actually hold